Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Abstract

 \section{Abstract}

 We derive combinatorial necessary conditions for discrete-time quantum walks defined by regular mixed graphs to be periodic.
-If the quantum walk is periodic, all the eigenvalues of the time evolution matrices must be algebraic integers.
-Focusing on this, we explore which ring the coefficients of the characteristic polynomials should belong to.
-On the other hand, the coefficients of the characteristic polynomials of $\eta$-Hermitian adjacency matrices have combinatorial implications.
-From these, we can find combinatorial implications in the coefficients of the characteristic polynomials of the time evolution matrices, and thus derive combinatorial necessary conditions for mixed graphs to be periodic.
-For example, if a $k$-regular mixed graph with $n$ vertices is periodic, then $2n/k$ must be an integer.
+One useful necessary condition is that if a $k$-regular mixed graph with $n$ vertices is periodic, then $2n/k$ must be an integer.
 As an application of this work, we determine periodicity of mixed complete graphs and mixed graphs with a prime number of vertices.
+Furthermore, we study periodicity of mixed strongly regular graphs and several classes of mixed distance-regular graphs, and extend existing results to mixed graphs.